|Previous College:||College of St. Scholastica, '98|

-Morgan comes to CUW after spending the last seven seasons at UW-Superior.
-While at UW-Superior, Morgan inherited a team that finished 3-35 prior to his arrival in the 2007 season.
+Morgan came to CUW after spending seven seasons at UW-Superior.
+While at UW-Superior, he inherited a team that finished 3-35 prior to his arrival in the 2007 season.
 He quickly turned the Yellowjackets into a program that has become respected across the Midwest, including leading them to 10 conference wins in 2010, the most UW-Superior had in nearly 40 years.

 During his seven seasons with the Yellowjackets Morgan won 105 games, the most in program history.
 UW-Superior gained 18 wins in the 2010 season, the most during his tenure.
 Morgan also ranks in the top 25 of the Wisconsin Intercollegiate Athletic Conference in wins.